-A natural-born Netflix rival, it will offer both 4K and HD films and TV shows from Disney and its subsidiaries like Lucasfilm, Marvel and Pixar, and will be competitively priced.
+A natural-born Netflix rival, it offers both 4K and HD films and TV shows from Disney and its subsidiaries like Lucasfilm, Marvel and Pixar, and at a competitive price to boot.

-So what will it show?
-When will Disney Plus launch?
-How much will it cost?
+So what does it show?
+How much does it cost?
 And will it be better than Amazon Video and Netflix?
 Read on as we dig into what Disney Plus has to offer...

 What is Disney Plus?

-It's Disney's new streaming service.
+It's Disney's new streaming service – originally announced back in 2017 but only just available in the US, Canada and the Netherlands.
 The Hollywood giant has seen what Netflix is doing and thought it could do with a piece of the action.
 To that end, Disney is taking its ball back and pulling its Star Wars and Marvel franchises from its now arch-rival.

 It's a wise move.
 Netflix, Amazon Prime Video and the forthcoming Apple TV Plus are building their streaming businesses on offering original content that you can't see anywhere else.
-Disney's nearly-century-old back catalogue - plus its lucrative subsidiaries - means there should be plenty to tempt viewers at launch, whereas its upstart rivals have had to start from scratch.
+Disney's nearly-century-old back catalogue – plus its lucrative subsidiaries – means there's plenty to tempt viewers following the launch, whereas its upstart rivals have had to start from scratch.
 In the streaming business, that's a huge advantage.

 When does Disney Plus launch?